-Lyn was the Member of Parliament for the West Ham constituency from 2005 to 2017 and is now standing again as the Labour Party candidate.
+Lyn has been the Member of Parliament for the West Ham constituency since 2005.
 Lyn grew up in Newham; she attended Drew Road Primary School in Silvertown and Plashet Comprehensive School.
 She went on to study English and Religion at what is now Roehampton University.
 After three years studying and a year as President of the Student Union, Lyn returned to Newham where she still lives.

 Before her election as Member of Parliament for West Ham, Lyn had a long career in local government.
 She worked for the London Borough of Waltham Forest for a number of years.
 Lyn also held posts in the Local Government Association (LGA) and the Association of Local Government (ALG), now London Councils.
 Lyn became Chair of the LGA’s Cultural Services Committee in 2000.
 In Lyn’s role with the ALG she was instrumental in establishing the London Libraries Development Agency (LLDA).